VGGatGitHub/Entanglement-Revisited/README.md

-# Hello-World
+# Entanglement Revisited

 This was the Hello World tutorial exercise.
 But now it is about the CHSH inequality and contains my research notes and considerations.
 In particular the classically anticipated individual expectation values \<ZZ\>, \<XX\>, \<XZ\>, and \<ZX\>.
 How are they related to the CHSH inequality from QM point of view.